Making a Cyanotype.

 Frame your cyanotype or mount it on a board.
 Enjoy the rich, Prussian blue and share your creation with friends and family!

-Have questions or want to share your work?
 Email Luis or tag me on social media!

 Or, email via Gmail or Outlook Web.